 - Returning the eNED (Notification of Extension/Departure) to the HIO in a timely fashion so the HIO can take appropriate steps to extend the scholar's permission to remain in the U.S. The eNED is sent out to administrators 6 months before a scholar's permission to stay in the U.S. expires.

-- Notifying the HIO if a scholar leaves Harvard before the end of his/her appointment.
+- Notifying the HIO if a scholar leaves Harvard before the end of their appointment.

 - Making the appropriate arrangements for an academic appointment at Harvard.
 The HIO also provides visa sponsorship for researchers and faculty with joint appointments between the Harvard Medical School and Beth Israel Deaconess Medical Center, Cambridge Hospital, Joslin Diabetes Center, Brockton and West Roxbury VA Hospitals, Mass Mental Health Center and Harvard Pilgrim Health Care Institute.